Restoring ‘TheTwin’ Jacobsen Engine

 This is comparable to oils made when these engines were built.
-You do not want to use detergent oils as they leave an abrasive material ash in the combustion chamber after the fuel/air mixture is burnt.
-The ash will increase wear to the engine rings, pistons and cylinders.
+You do not want to use detergent oils as they leave abrasive material ash in the combustion chamber after the fuel/air mixture is burnt.
+The ash will increase wear to the engine rings, pistons, and cylinders.
 Detergent oil may also loosen crud in the crankcase, and get into the bearings and on the cylinder walls.
 This can lead to excessive wear and possible seizure.

 Uncut TCW type-3 oil

-tUncut TCW-3 oil is a good oil, used on marine water-cooled and heavy-duty air-cooled 2-cycle engines.
+tUncut TCW-3 oil is good oil, used on marine water-cooled and heavy-duty air-cooled 2-cycle engines.
 You do not want to use synthetic lubricants nor premix lubes in these old, plain-bearing engines.
 The synthetics are pre-lubes as well as the cut TCW-3 oils are diluted with hydrocarbons and/or mineral spirits in order to make them mix with gasoline easier.
 They are thinned out to the point where they do not lubricate the bearing in an undiluted state, as regular SAE 30 non-detergent or uncut TCW-3 oils do.

 A good test is to smell the material you intend to use in your engines.
 If it smells like oil, you are okay.
-If it smells like solvent, do not use it in an engine with plain-bronze bearings.
+If it smells like a solvent, do not use it in an engine with plain-bronze bearings.
 This includes Maytag and other plain-bronze-equipped engines.